akatrevorjay/tensorflow-auto-detect/README.rst

 - It will run on a myriad of classes of machines, and therefore needs to be able to operate and install on machines that may or may not have CUDA available.

+- You want to optimistically utilize a GPU if you can, but fallback to using just CPU.

 - You want your package to be easily installable.
 Every time.
 Not just for half of your userbase.

 - You don't want to have toss the problem on your users and fellow engineers.

 Let's be honest, your stringently detailed absoute step-by-step microbe resistant instructions could.. *maybe..*
 *possibly..* not be followed and/or remembered exactly to a tee.
 You know, like everything else.
+Tech is hard.

 **Q:** How do you add the proper one to your own package as a requirement when they both install to the same package namespace?